kubernetes/autoscaler/cluster-autoscaler/cloudprovider/oci/README.md

 # Cluster Autoscaler for Oracle Cloud Infrastructure (OCI)

+**Note**: this implementation of Cluster Autoscaler is intended for use with self-managed Kubernetes running on Oracle Cloud Infrastructure and not [Oracle Container Engine for Kubernetes](https://www.oracle.com/cloud-native/container-engine-kubernetes/).
+Refer to [Using the Kubernetes Cluster Autoscaler](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler.htm#Using_Kubernetes_Horizontal_Pod_Autoscaler), for information about using Cluster Autoscaler with Oracle Container Engine for Kubernetes.

-On OCI, the cluster-autoscaler utilizes [Instance Pools](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/creatinginstancepool.htm) combined with [Instance Configurations](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/creatinginstanceconfig.htm) to automatically resize a cluster's nodes based on application workload demands by:
+When operating a self-managed Kubernetes cluster in OCI, the Cluster Autoscaler utilizes [Instance Pools](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/creatinginstancepool.htm) combined with [Instance Configurations](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/creatinginstanceconfig.htm) to automatically resize a cluster's nodes based on application workload demands by:

 - adding nodes to static instance-pool(s) when a pod cannot be scheduled in the cluster because of insufficient resource constraints.
 - removing nodes from an instance-pool(s) when the nodes have been underutilized for an extended time, and when pods can be placed on other existing nodes.

-The cluster-autoscaler works on a per-instance pool basis.
-You configure the cluster-autoscaler to tell it which instance pools to target for expansion and contraction, the minimum and maximum sizes for each pool, and how you want the autoscaling to take place.
+The Cluster Autoscaler works on a per-instance pool basis.
+You configure the Cluster Autoscaler to tell it which instance pools to target for expansion and contraction, the minimum and maximum sizes for each pool, and how you want the autoscaling to take place.
-Instance pools not referenced in the configuration file are not managed by the cluster-autoscaler.
+Instance pools not referenced in the configuration file are not managed by the Cluster Autoscaler.

 ## Create Required OCI Resources

 ### IAM Policy (if using Instance Principals)

-We recommend setting up and configuring the cluster-autoscaler to use [Instance Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) to authenticate to the OCI APIs.
+We recommend setting up and configuring the Cluster Autoscaler to use [Instance Principals](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) to authenticate to the OCI APIs.